MNBhat/MNBhat/README.md

 ### Hi there 👋
-I am recent graduate in Data Science from University of British Columbia
+I am a recent graduate in Data Science from the University of British Columbia keen on exploring the field on AI and macgine learning
 <!--
 **MNBhat/MNBhat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.